A Level History - Early Modern

 - Overview

-History is a traditional A Level providing you with a variety of life skills that will take you to any career area!
+Early Modern History is a traditional A Level providing you with a variety of life skills that will take you to any career area!
+This A Level counts as one of two History courses you can take at Runshaw.

 We offer excellent enrichment through guest lectures and our very own History Journal as part of the History Academy.
 We also offer study visits to places as diverse as Auschwitz, Westminster and the Imperial War Museum.